 This also removes any dependencies on these physical disk resources.
-These dependencies will need to be reestablished to the new DataKeeper volume resource, so please take note of what these dependencies are before completing this first step by viewing the a.
-Offline the cluster resource group by right-clicking and selecting Take this service or application offline.
+These dependencies will need to be reestablished to the new DataKeeper volume resource, so please take note of what these dependencies are before completing this first step by viewing the Dependency Report.

-Dependency Report.
 Highlight your resource and select Show Dependency Report.